In 2024, Linksys overhauled its router setup experience for its mesh routers

 SETUP PROS

-Ability to dispense information at each step (helpful for less tech-savvy users)
+Ability to dispense information at each step (helpful for the less tech-savvy)

 Feedback loops for every step in the process with intelligent error handling